Last updated: June 2019

 We went to the local post office in Sigiriya and sent home a 6kg box via sea freight.
 It was cheap and arrived in South Africa in about 3 months.
 One of the first things we learnt during our travels is that there is a big difference between packing for 3 weeks or packing for a year.

 You shouldn’t be packing more of everything because you away for longer but less of everything because you will be hauling bags on your backs for quite some time.
 Therefore you need to be as comfortable as possible.

 While packing remember there are many shops available with shampoos, deodorant and all your basic toiletries.
 It’s worthwhile investing in a small hanging toiletry kit that you can top it up while travelling.
 If you heading to the coast: summer dresses, shorts and costumes are a definite yes.

 When catching public transport you will need some lightweight long cotton pants and a T-shirt.
 For temples, you need a shawl or scarf to cover up.
 If you planning to visit Ella and surrounding hill areas, you will need to pack a jersey or two!

 13. IS IT NEGOTIABLE OR IS IT THE PRICE YOU PAY?

 Shopping at the local markets is where you will find the most authentic Sri Lankan goodies to buy.
-If there is no price tag, its negotiable.
-Usually if you are the first buyer you can getting a bigger discount as it considered lucky.
-If the price is too high and you walk away they will call you back and try negotiate again.
+If there is no price tag, it’s negotiable.
+Usually, if you are the first buyer you can get a bigger discount as it considered lucky.
+If the price is too high and you walk away they will call you back and try to negotiate again.